quantbeckman/quantbeckman/README.md

   * **DRL** agents such as A2C, POO, TD3... for portfolio allocation (explainable DRL).
   * **DL** models such as LSTM, GRU, RNN... for multi-horizon forecasting.
   * **NLP** models such as BERT, RoBERTa, FinBert... for news-based event driven trading.
-  * Other **ML** stuff: Multi-graph tensor networks, dual-process meta-learning, multi-head attention for multivariate TS...
+  * Other **ML** stuff: Multi-graph tensor networks, dual-process meta-learning, multi-head attention for TS... and a long list.

 <h2>🤝 Let´s team up! </h2>

 Would you like to join a **descentralized quant team**?
-We work as a research lab structure.
-If you are interested...
-Reach me!
+We work as a cooperative research lab structure.
+If you are interested, __reach me!__

 We are also **open to collaborate** with other quant teams.
 It could be amazing to try to solve the markets together.